pierre-guillou/swigex0/README.md

 | Python | numpy.array of numpy.arrays | list or numpy.array of tuples, lists or numpy.arrays |
 | R      | list of vectors             | list of vectors                                      |

 A lot of CMake and SWIG instructions in this project have been used to solve issues I encountered.
 There certainly exist smarter and simpler ways to accomplish all the stuff.
-Feel free to suggest any simplifications in order to make myfibo as simple as possible!
+Feel free to suggest any simplifications in order to make swigex as simple as possible!

 Look for 'TODO' keyword for remaining issues.